Section 1: South End

 Garden Area #06 Wellington Terrace

-About: Situated across from the Rose Garden, this area has two raised beds with one at the Wellington Street level and the other up a short flight of stairs.
-The garden features a number of junipers including a fine golden juniper, an azalea, and some bamboo that survived an extreme pruning years ago.
-On the lower level grow Knockout Roses, thyme, sedum and other groundcovers.
+About: This area has two raised beds with one at the Wellington Street level and the other up a short flight of stairs.
+The garden features three magnolia trees and seasonal blossoms that are a highlight of the view as you enter the park from Mass Ave.

 Garden Area #07 Claremont Green